open-dynaMIX/simple-mpv-webui/README.md

  - ipv6 support
  - Option to set the port being used (defaults to 8080)
  - Using the Media Session API

-## Warning
-These are my first steps with lua, so I'm just happy it works.